In this post, I am going to be comparing Shopify vs WordPress & WooCommerce, to see which on is the better option for building an ecommerce store.

 You can manage a lot of your inventory directly from the product overview page using the quick edit option including price, quantity, category, SKU number, sale price and product title and URL.
 This makes updating your inventory very quick and simple to do.

-There are some bulk features such as being able to update order statuses and exporting all of your order information in CSV format.
+Outside of order printing, Shopify has some good bulk tools including being able to update order statuses and export order information via CSV format.

 WooCommerce – In the core WooCommerce plugin, the order management process is pretty poor as you can only update order statuses.
 If you want to add the ability to print off invoices or export your orders via CSV file, then you will need to install additional plugins to allow you to do this.